sammilucia/TrelloX/README.md

 - Collapse lists using the arrow at the top of each list
 - Collapsed lists are maintained between sessions

+### Header cards
+- Prefix a card title with h. to make it a header

 ## Planned features

 ### Show multiple labels in new style